Norfolk Steam Loco - restoring to service an iconic steam locomotive to run in Norfolk

 "... one of the classic designs in locomotive history ..." - Industrial Railway Record

-We have chosen an 0-6-0 saddle tank engine designed by R.A.Riddles and built by various manufacturers in the 1940s and 1950s.
+We chose an 0-6-0 saddle tank engine designed by R.A.Riddles and built by various manufacturers in the 1940s and 1950s.
 In its industrial guise it was known as the "WD Austerity", while those that saw service with the LNER and British Railways were designated Class J94.
+For our particular purposes the Austerity is ideal - powerful, robust, easy to maintain and common enough that quite a few still survive.

 Histon army depot in the war years